 Another great feature is the journal prompts.
 With chemotherapy, it is necessary to write about how you are feeling.
 Cancer is a lonely experience because no matter how many people you have as support, no one is going through what you are going through.
 The best outlet for emotional baggage and stress that could affect your recovery is through the diary.
 Write about anything whether it’s bad feelings or you want to document a good day.
 If you do not know where to start the prompts can help.

 The premium account has access to 16 journal prompts.
 You can also add lists, bold, italicize, and underline important statements.
-You can change the colour of the text to remember important milestones.
+You can change the color of the text to remember important milestones.
 Finally, you can add photos to personalize your diary.
 They can range from family and friends to motivational pictures and quotes.
 Anything you want to remember in picture form is worth adding.

 Individualized Care Plans for Chemotherapy